openhab/openhab-docs/introduction.md

 To do so, we highly recommend that you read the next chapter titled [Concepts]({{base}}/concepts/index.html).
 It provides more in-depth descriptions of Things, Items, Bindings, etc. that will help you as you dive deeper into openHAB.

-The amount of information provided here can be overwhelming, so please come back to these sections often as you develop your home automation system.
+The amount of information provided can be overwhelming but don't hesitate to return here to lookup infos.

-Along the way, you may have some questions; the openHAB community is here to help.
+When you encounter questions along the way that the docs don't answer for you, the openHAB community is there to help.

 ## The openHAB Community

-openHAB is not just software - it is also a **community** of users, contributors and maintainers, working together on an open-source, interoperable approach to home automation.
+openHAB is not just software - it is also a **community** of users, contributors and maintainers, working together on an open-source, interoperable home automation system.
 The center of this community is the [openHAB community forum](https://community.openhab.org).
 It is an active and responsive community of experienced users who generally respond quite quickly to forum questions.
 [Mind the rules](https://community.openhab.org/t/how-to-ask-a-good-question-help-us-help-you/58396), please.